cleanflight/cleanflight/docs/development/Building in Ubuntu.md

 ## Setup GNU ARM Toolchain

-Note specifically the last paragraph of Terry's PPA documentation -- Ubuntu carries its own package for `gcc-arm-none-eabi`, so you'll have to remove it, and then pin the one from the PPA.
+Note specifically the last paragraph of GCC ARM Embedded PPA documentation -- Ubuntu carries its own package for `gcc-arm-embedded`, so you'll have to remove it, and then pin the one from the PPA.
-For your release, you should first remove any older pacakges (from Debian or Ubuntu directly), introduce Terry's PPA, and update:
+For your release, you should first remove any older pacakges (from Debian or Ubuntu directly), introduce GCC ARM Embedded PPA, and update:
 ```
 sudo apt-get remove binutils-arm-none-eabi gcc-arm-none-eabi
-sudo add-apt-repository ppa:terry.guo/gcc-arm-embedded
+sudo add-apt-repository ppa:team-gcc-arm-embedded/ppa
 sudo apt-get update
 ```

-For Ubuntu 14.10 (current release, called Utopic Unicorn), you should pin:
+For Ubuntu 15.10 (current release, called Wily Werewolf), you should pin:
 ```
-sudo apt-get install gcc-arm-none-eabi=4.9.3.2014q4-0utopic12
+sudo apt-get install gcc-arm-embedded=5-2015q4-1~wily1
 ```

 For Ubuntu 14.04 (an LTS as of Q1'2015, called Trusty Tahr), you should pin:
 ```
-sudo apt-get install gcc-arm-none-eabi=4.9.3.2014q4-0trusty12
+sudo apt-get install gcc-arm-embedded=5-2015q4-1~trusty1
 ```

 For Ubuntu 12.04 (previous LTS, called Precise Penguin), you should pin:
 ```
-sudo apt-get install gcc-arm-none-eabi=4.9.3.2014q4-0precise12
+sudo apt-get install gcc-arm-embedded=5-2015q4-1~precise1
 ```

 ## Building on Ubuntu

-After the ARM toolchain from Terry is installed, you should be able to build from source.
+After the ARM toolchain from GCC ARM Embedded team is installed, you should be able to build from source.
 ```
 cd src
 git clone git@github.com:cleanflight/cleanflight.git